What is the signature of a trion in photoemission?

+The continuum of residue state energies implies that it is no longer possible to describe the trion ARPES feature with a single effective-mass dispersion.
 The asymmetric ARPES feature exhibits two distinct curvatures.
-The hard upper bound (leading edge) follows a dispersion with an effective mass of $2\mh$, shown by the orange dashed curves in \prettyref{fig:exciton-ehh-comparison}.
+The upper bound (broadened by the continuum of $E_\text{hh}$) follows a dispersion with an effective mass of $2\mh$ shown by the orange dashed curves in \prettyref{fig:exciton-ehh-comparison}.
 The curvature associated with the maximum signal intensity is, however, different.
 The maximum intensity at a given photoelectron momentum is controlled by the overlap between the trion wavefunction spectral weight and the manifold of $(\khi{1},\khi{2})$ satisfying energy conservation.
-When the trion spectral weight is sufficiently sharp (localized in momentum space), the dominant contribution comes from configurations where one of the hole's velocities is the same as the velocity of the trion, i.e., where either $\vb{k}_1 \approx 0$ or $\vb{k}_2 \approx 0$.
+When the trion spectral weight is sufficiently localized in momentum space, the dominant contribution comes from configurations where one of the hole's velocities is the same as the velocity of the trion, i.e., where either $\vb{k}_1 \approx 0$ or $\vb{k}_2 \approx 0$.
 Imposing this condition while enforcing energy conservation yields a second dispersion relation with an effective mass that is roughly $\mh$.
 This dispersion, highlighted by the red dashed curve in \prettyref{fig:exciton-ehh-comparison}, approximately follows the locus of maximum photoemission intensity.
 Thus, the trion ARPES feature naturally exhibits a leading-edge effective mass $2\mh$ and an effective mass $\sim \mh$ associated with the intensity peak.
-The two two dispersion relations touch at
+The peak of the signature appears at